apostrophe-login

 # after

-is emitted after login succeeds.
+The promise event after is emitted after login succeeds.
 This

-to the URL of your choice.
+is a good place to set req.redirect to the URL of your choice.
 If no module sets

-, the newly logged-in user is redirected to the home page.
+req.redirect, the newly logged-in user is redirected to the home page.
 The

-event handler receives req
+event handler receives req.

 # before

-is emitted by the /login
+The promise event before is emitted by the /login route,

 throws a string as an error, that string is internationalized and reported